Dutch Accounting Standards Board

 ≥ 250 |

-In order to qualify for a category, the entity has to fulfill two out of the three mentioned criteria for two successive financial years.
+To qualify for a category, an entity must meet at least two of the three criteria for two consecutive financial years.

-Due process of the Dutch Accounting Standard Board
+Due process of the Dutch Accounting Standards Board